2014–15 Georgia State Panthers men's basketball team: Regular season championship title

 The loss set the Panthers back behind both ULM and Georgia Southern.
 The following Saturday, ULM would beat the Eagles in Statesboro, giving the Warhawks first place in conference, followed by the Eagles and finally the Panthers in third.
 Following that point, both teams would lose two more games with the Panthers only losing one, creating a three-way tie going into the final week of Sun Belt play.
 A scheduling quirk would have Georgia State play at ULM on the final Thursday of regular season play, followed by Georgia Southern at home on the final Saturday.
 Prior to the Thursday game against ULM, it was announced that the Sports Arena, the home court of the Panthers, was sold out for the game against Georgia Southern.
 The Panthers would go on to beat ULM as the Eagles beat UT-Arlington, pushing the Warhawks out of first place with no chance to recover, and making the final regular-season game at the Sports Arena the determining game for the winner of the Sun Belt regular season title.

 The GSU women's basketball game would precede the men's game, with fans pouring in before that game had begun.
 During the first half of the game, leading Sun Belt scorer Ryan Harrow fell with an injury to his knee, being helped off the court and unable to put pressure on his leg.
-He would check back into the game with 4:40 remaining in the first half only to be taken back out after 2 and a half minutes for the rest of the game.
+He would check back into the game with 4:40 remaining in the first half only to be taken back out after 2 1/2 minutes for the rest of the game.
 Without Harrow, the Panthers finished the first half with an 11-point lead.
 However, after returning for the second half, the Eagles would cut that lead to four with a score of 38–34 after back-to-back three-pointers were scored along with a two-point jumper.
 R. J. Hunter went on to pull the lead back by scoring 10 consecutive points, after which the Eagles did not threaten again.
 Sun Belt commissioner, Karl Benson, was on hand to present the Sun Belt trophy to the team after the win, which gave the Panthers back-to-back Sun Belt Basketball regular season titles.